Denis-Source/weather_app/README.md

 - geolocation;
 - sunrise and sunset information about the location;
 - current weather information;
-- avarage forecast for the following 4 or more days.
+- average forecast for the following 4 or more days.

 The architecture of the app allows dynamic selection of APIs on the fly.
-#### Selection of APIs for weather report:
+#### Selection of APIs for weather reports:
 ![image](https://user-images.githubusercontent.com/58669569/168777910-3319f211-c63b-46f5-8a85-99479702802b.png)

 As the latest version is considered there are following avalaible APIs: